Phaesynthe/Project-Index/Brainstorming/Space-Race/Space-Race.md

 # Space Race #
 Placeholder Title

+## Concept ##
+A freemium or pay-to-win model MMO that initially concentrates players in one area

+## Gameplay #
+Web application MMO with an interface compatable with desktop and medium to large format mobile interfaces.

 ## Basic Features ##
 ### Map ###
 - 2d representation of a galaxy with stars and other navigable locations as points